a1240663993/gitskills/readme.txt

-this is a test sample
+Git is a free software.